Weyl semimetals in optical lattices: moving and merging of Weyl points, and hidden symmetry at Weyl points

+Here, we build the hidden symmetry at Weyl points.
+For convenience to construct the hidden symmetry, we suppose the case with the Hamiltonian $H_0$ as Eq.(\ref{tbh}) as the original model and the total model $H=H_0+H_d+H_s$ as the modified model.

+\textit{Hidden symmetry at Weyl points of the original model}.
 In the following, we will show that the Weyl points in the original model are protected by a HAS.
 For the original model, the lattice is invariant under the operation defined as

 where $K$ is the complex conjugate operator; $T_{\hat{x}}$ is a translation operator that moves the lattice along the $x$ direction by a unit vector; $\sigma_x$ is the Pauli matrix representing the sublattice exchange; $(e^{i\pi})^{i_z}$ is a local $U(1)$ gauge transformation.
 It is easy to prove that the symmetry operator $\Upsilon$ is antiunitary, and its square is equal to $\Upsilon^2=T_{2\hat{x}}$.